-Participation in a Shared Rounds Discussion is available to LTC centres who have, or who are creating, a Behavioural Support Team (BeST).
-Shared Rounds are currently available for Eden Gardens; Kiwanis Lodge; Malaspina Gardens; and Avenir Memory Care (formerly Nanaimo Memory and Complex Care).
-Wexford Creek; Woodgrove Manor; and Origins at Longwood are being onboarded to the BeST Project and Shared Rounds Discussions
+Participation in Shared Rounds is available to LTC centres who have, or who are creating, a Behavioural Support Team.
+Shared Rounds are currently available in central Nanaimo for Eden Gardens; Kiwanis Lodge; and Avenir Memory Care (formerly Nanaimo Memory and Complex Care).